 Apoptosis is a kind of programmed cell death and evasion of apoptosis favors cancer cells to grow uncontrollably due to the impairment of tumour suppressor genes and elevation of anti-apoptotic genes.
-Interestingly, avoiding apoptosis is a critical process for transformed cancerous cells ^[47].
-Control of cancer-related oncogenic miRNA expressions through synthetic anti-miR inhibitors is anticipated to play a role in developing new therapeutic intervention in cancer treatment ^[48].
+Interestingly, avoiding apoptosis is a critical process for transformed cancerous cells(47).
+Control of cancer-related oncogenic miRNA expressions through synthetic miR-375 inhibitor is anticipated to play a role in developing new therapeutic intervention in cancer treatment(48).
 Generally, cells commit to die due to their own pro-anti apoptotic proteins in apoptosis there by, it is generally referred to as a cell suicidal process and the balance between oncoproteins and tumour suppressor proteins are more responsible to determine when the cells die.
-So, this apoptotic mechanism is accomplished by both intrinsic (mitochondrial) and extrinsic (death receptor) pathway signaling protein molecules activation ^[49,50].
+So, this apoptotic mechanism is accomplished by both intrinsic (mitochondrial) and extrinsic (death receptor) pathway signaling protein molecules activation (49,50).

 The PI3K/Akt/mTOR signaling cascade is the overexpressed intracellular signaling axis mediating cell proliferation, growth, and survival.
-So, it is well known that uncontrolled regulation of the PI3K pathway is central in human cancer advancement including breast cancer ^[51].
-Generally, microRNAs activates PI3K/Akt pathway to regulate malignant properties and represent as a novel biomarker for CRC patients ^[35].
-Several studies have found that abnormal expression of PI3K/AKT signaling pathway activated by miRNA leads to uncontrolled cell proliferation in the breast cancer carcinogenesis ^[51-54].
-In addition, Mahesh et al. found that inhibition of miR-221 causes apoptosis through targeting PTEN/PI3K/Akt ^[9].
-Also, our previous report indicated that miR-375 inhibition reverses the regulatory mechanism to cause apoptosis evasion ^[8].
-Increasingly, miR-375 stimulated ferroptosis in gastric cancer ^[55].
-In our study, anti-miR-375 elicits apoptosis via modulating PI3K/Akt/ mTOR pathway.
+So, it is well known that uncontrolled regulation of the PI3K pathway is central in human cancer advancement including breast cancer (51).
+Generally, microRNAs activates PI3K/Akt pathway to regulate malignant properties and represent as a novel biomarker for CRC patients (35).
+Several studies have found that abnormal expression of PI3K/Akt signaling pathway activated by miRNA leads to uncontrolled cell proliferation in the breast carcinogenesis (51-54).
+In addition, Mahesh et al. found that inhibition of miR-221 causes apoptosis through targeting PTEN/PI3K/Akt (9).
+Also, our previous report indicated that miR-

+375 inhibition reverses the regulatory mechanism to cause apoptosis evasion (8).
+Increasingly, miR-375 stimulated ferroptosis in gastric cancer (55).
+In our study, miR-375 inhibitor elicits apoptosis via modulating PI3K/Akt/ mTOR pathway.
 Also, apoptosis is always implicated with the synergistic activation of pro and anti-apoptotic proteins.
-It is well-known that Bcl-2 cancer cell growth enhancer and Bax is the apoptotic promotor ^[56].
-So, we found that increased Bax expression and decreased Bcl-2 expression in anti-miR-375 inhibited MCF-7 cells.
+It is well-known that Bcl-2 is the cancer cell growth enhancer and Bax is the apoptotic promotor (56).
+So, we found that increased Bax expression and decreased Bcl-2 expression in miR-375 inhibitor transfected MCF-7 cells MCF-7 cells.